 1. Look for stuff on sale.

 Just because you don’t coupon doesn’t mean you’re not looking for a good sale!
 Check out those flyers from various stores and find great deals on produce and meats.
 You can pretty much plan your entire weeks menu with items that are on sale.
 Search the papers over the weekend, write down the best deals, pull out some of your cookbooks or search through my blog for some amazing and compatible dishes.
 Go shopping and only get the items that are on your list.
 More on that later.

 When you find something that’s a great price, buy more than one and put it in the freezer for later.
 I love it when chicken goes on sale.
 Today they had a 4 lb pack of chicken thighs for $3.
 I bought some chicken for the week and I purchased some to eat at a later date.
 I don’t have a super large freezer, but I like it in a way because it forces me to actually eat what I freeze.
 You don’t want to waste money and let it sit there and accumulate freezer burn.
 Eat it!

 3. Buy in bulk

 This works for both buying in the bulk bins and shopping at places like Costco.
 If you use a product a lot, buy it in bulk.
 It also cuts down on package waste.
 If you purchase from the bulk bins, you can also use your own bags and transfer to your own container.
-I highly recommend these bags if you don’t have any yet.
+I highly recommend Simple Ecology Organic Cotton Muslin Product Bags if you don’t have any yet.

 4. Grow what I can and make what I can